-Research Fellow at Institute of Developing Economies (IDE), Japan
+Senior Research Fellow, Institute of Developing Economies, Japan

 B. Philosophy and Religion